UK aid cuts: Fund gender equality, protect women and girls

 Share

-The UK government just struck another devastating blow to women and girls around the world by announcing plans to slash the already shrunken UK aid budget.
-This is unacceptable.
-We cannot stand by and let the world’s most vulnerable suffer due to this short-sighted, dangerous and cruel decision.
+The UK government has struck another staggering blow to women and girls around the world by announcing plans to slash the already shrunken UK aid budget.

 What is happening to the UK aid budget?

-The impact of the aid cuts: Faduz’s story
+The impact of the aid cuts

 One day there will be no solution.
-One day there will be nothing left." - Faduz
+One day there will be nothing left."

 Worst of all we know that women and girls will bear the brunt of this, as they do in every crisis.
 Be it conflict, climate change, famine – women are often the first to lose their rights, their health, their homes, their livelihoods.
 Ignored, exploited and excluded from decision-making, foreign assistance can be a lifeline for women battling their way out of crisis and toward a better future.